 The National Archery in the Schools Program (NASP) is designed to teach International style target archery in 4th-12th grade physical education classes.
-NASP is a cooperative effort between the Florida Fish and Wildlife Conservation Commission and Florida's Department of Education.
-Before presenting the 2-week archery course, teachers undergo an 8-hour National Archery in the Schools Program Basic Archery Instructor Training Program.
+Before presenting the 2-week archery course, teachers undergo an 8-hour National Archery in the Schools Program Basic Archery Instructor Training course.

 In February 2004, Florida became the 24th state to offer the NASP training that was developed in Kentucky by their Department of Education and the Kentucky Department of Fish and Wildlife Resources.

 Core content covers archery history, safety, technique, equipment, mental concentration, and self-improvement.
 In addition, the curriculum provides interesting and creative possibilities for integration with core content in social studies, mathematics, visual arts, history, and English/language arts.